eanteresting/Backbone-Encoder-Co-Design-for-Lightweight-Detection-of-Texture-Dominant-Industrial-Surface-Defects/README.md

 ## 📌 Notes

-* This repository corresponds to the manuscript submitted to *The Visual Computer*.
+* This repository corresponds to the manuscript submitted to *Pattern Analysis and Applications*.
 * The repository includes the **core implementation and training pipeline required for reproducing the reported results**.
 * Additional documentation and improvements will be released soon.